 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 Cloth face masks have many practical uses.
 The World Health Organisation and the UK government have recently advised the public to wear whatever masks they can, including cloth, when on public transport and in enclosed areas.
 I have seen more and more people asking for a pattern.
-So here is how to sew a face mask with a filter pocket.
+So here is how to make face masks with a filter pocket.

 *Please Note – these are not and have not been tested as ‘medical grade options’.
 I cannot guarantee and accept no liability for the use of this mask as a medical device or in a medical setting.

 How To Make Face Masks (With A Filter Pocket)

 This pattern has a filter pocket.
 Cloth by itself may not be good enough, but if you add a filter, such as